CiolpanSergiu/Musical-Instruments-Shop/README.md

   MONGO_DB_URL=""
 ```

-Now got back to the video and until 9:08 video mark.
+Now got back to the video and watch until 9:08 video mark.
 Copy your link and put it in your .env variable's quotation marks like this:

 ```sh
   MONGO_DB_URL="mongodb+srv://{your name will be here}:<password>@{your cluster name will be here}.aptr19m.mongodb.net/?retryWrites=true&w=majority"